mohit6923/focus-tracker-extension/PRIVACY_POLICY.md

 ## Contact Us

-If you have any questions about this privacy policy, please contact us at [Your Email or Contact Page Link Here].
+If you have any questions about this privacy policy, please contact us at [moradiya.mohit@gmail.com].